EU And UK Reach Agreement On Draft Future Relationship Ahead Of Crunch Summit

 Leaders of the 27 remaining EU states are expected to give their stamp of approval to the declaration alongside the 585-page withdrawal agreement setting out the terms of the UK’s departure.

-Theresa May is due to make an unexpected statement to the House of Commons this afternoon.
+Theresa May is due to make a statement to the House of Commons this afternoon.

+Labour leader Jeremy Corbyn cancelled a visit to a West Wales creamery to rush back to parliament.

 It follows a meeting in Brussels on Wednesday evening between the Prime Minister and European Commission president Jean-Claude Juncker.